-Preliminary Determination
+Final Determination

-The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Preliminary Determination to support a proposal to list the White-bellied Sea-eagle Haliaeetus leucogaster (Gmelin 1788) as a VULNERABLE SPECIES in Part 1 of Schedule 2 of the Act.
+The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Final Determination to list the White-bellied Sea-eagle Haliaeetus leucogaster (Gmelin, 1788) as a VULNERABLE SPECIES in Part 1 of Schedule 2 of the Act.
 Listing of Vulnerable species is provided for by Part 2 of the Act.